9 Great Programming Projects for a Resume (Examples)

 Everyone is interested in a system or program that can make their life easier.
 Business processes are a great source of tasks and operations that can usually be computerized through proper software.

-Business processes can be very lengthy and complicated so start off with a smaller chunk.
-For example, HR dashboards can be very complicated, but you can tackle creating software for just timesheet management or calculating overtime.
+Business processes can often be lengthy and complex, so it's beneficial to begin with smaller tasks.
+For instance, while HR dashboards can be intricate, you could focus on Timesheet Software specifically for managing timesheets or calculating overtime.

 Programming skills you can prove: general programming, UI, database and process management, web development, project management